Dearham

-Dearham is a village and civil parish in the Allerdale district of Cumbria, historically part of Cumberland, near the Lake District National Park in England.
+Dearham is a village and civil parish in Cumbria, historically part of Cumberland, near the Lake District National Park in England.
 It lies about 2 mi east of Maryport and 5 mi west of Cockermouth.

-According to the 2001 census it had a population of 2,028, increasing to 2,151 at the 2011 Census.
+At the 2021 census, the parish had a population of 2,151.

-Etymology
+Toponymy

 'Dearham' is an Old Anglian compound of 'dēor' and 'hām'.

 Old Anglian is Old English.
 'Dēor' means 'deer', 'hām' is 'homestead' or 'village' or 'estate'.

 History

 With its resources of coal and easy access to railways, Dearham is part of Cumberland's former coal mining industry.
 It saw its population increase from 515 in 1821 to 2,598 in 1891 due to the expansion of coal mining.
 However, with the decline of deep mining and, later, open cast working, the coal industry ceased to be a source of employment in the area.

 Historically, Dearham was in the Workington division of the County of Cumberland, in the ward of Allerdale below Derwent.
 It belonged to the Derwent Petty sessional division, Cockermouth Union and the County Court district of Cockermouth and Workington.

 The village also belongs to the rural deanery of Maryport, the Archdeacon of West Cumberland and the Diocese of Carlisle.